Skip to main content

 dlt pipeline -v chess_pipeline info

-will display source and resource state slots for all known sources.
+This will display the source and resource state slots for all known sources.

 To fully reset the state: